bimdata/javascript-api-client/docs/ModelApi.md

 ## getSimpleElements

-> SimpleElement getSimpleElements(cloudPk, modelPk, projectPk)
+> SimpleElement getSimpleElements(cloudPk, modelPk, projectPk, opts)

 Retrieve all elements of a model with a simple value representation